 Step 4: Select Your Sample

-After sorting, your final sample will consist of as many from each stratum as you desire.
-For example, you could sample the first three low-risk and the first fifteen high-risk items.
+After sorting, we can select as many from each stratum as we desire.
+For example, we could sample the first three low-risk and the first fifteen high-risk items.
 Remember, since you sorted the list based on random numbers, selecting them in order creates a random selection.

 Using the Random Sampler Add-On